Find Affordable College Courses

 Rochester Hills, MI

-Oakland University landed the #8 spot in the 2023 rankings for the best bachelor’s degree film, video and photographic arts programs.
-Located in the suburb of Rochester Hills, Oakland is a public school with a large student population.
+Oakland University did quite well in this year’s ranking of the best places for film, video and photographic arts students to get a bachelor’s degree.
+It came in at #8 on the list.
+Located in the large suburb of Rochester Hills, Oakland is a public school with a large student population.

 While working on their Bachelor's Degree, film majors at Oakland accumulate an average of around $29,572 in student debt.